The day of the magistrate hearing

 - Any professional licenses or permits you have may be suspended or denied

-If you miss your show cause hearing for a good reason that's beyond your control, you can file a motion with the court explaining why you missed your hearing.
+If you miss your magistrate’s hearing for a good reason that's beyond your control, you can file a motion with the court explaining why you missed your hearing.
 You should do this immediately, since the magistrate will normally issue a criminal complaint and a summons for you to appear before a judge.
 A magistrate has a lot of control in deciding on these motions, and you can’t appeal that decision.